Best Lakes in Oregon

 Trillium Lake in Oregon

-Covering 60 acres, it is easily accessible by bank or boat.
-Many people come to simply gaze at the rhododendron rimmed shores with the mountain in the background.
+Of course, many people come to simply gaze at the rhododendron-rimmed shores with the mountain in the background.

 READ MORE: Checking Out Trillium Lake: Paddling, Hiking, and Camping